devalees/frontend/@docs/architecture/03-api/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Implemented Request Builders with support for creating API requests with various HTTP methods, parameter handling with URL encoding, and request validation for required parameters, types, and formats.
+Last Updated: Implemented Response Handlers with support for parsing API responses, transforming data with type-safe transformers, and handling various error scenarios.
+The implementation handles standard responses, paginated data, custom data extraction, and various error types including network, timeout, and server errors.
 All tests are now passing.
 Next steps will focus on refactoring and optimization.
 (Date: August 2023)